People may combine MDMA with alcohol to prolong a high, but the combination of both drugs can cause dangerous side effects.

 As the liver metabolizes both drugs, consuming alcohol may slow the removal of MDMA, resulting in a buildup and higher blood concentration of MDMA.
 This may lead to serious side effects or stronger adverse reactions to MDMA.

 Combining both drugs may result in organ failure.
-A 2015 article in PLOS suggests that drinking alcohol with MDMA may increase stress to the heart and can lead to heart-related toxicity.
+A 2015 article in

 The long-term effects of taking MDMA and alcohol together can include: